 Inventions made in the USA must be filed first with the USPTO unless a petition for foreign filing license is granted

-A patent application for an invention made in the U.S. must first be filed with the USPTO under 35 USC § 184.
-Permission from the US government must be granted before an applicant can seek to patent the invention in foreign countries.
-That written permission is called a Foreign Filing License which is typically found in the Filing Receipt issued by the USPTO after a patent application has been filed.
+Except when permission is granted, a patent application for an invention made in the U.S. must first be filed with the USPTO under 35 USC § 184.
+Permission from the US government must be granted before an applicant can seek to patent a made-in-the-USA invention in foreign countries.
+That written permission is called a Foreign Filing License (FFL).
+The FFL is routinely found in the Filing Receipt issued by the USPTO after a US patent application has been filed.

-What matters is the country of invention (where the invention was created), and not the citizenship of the inventors as far as the U.S. is concerned.
+The country where the invention was created is what matters, and not the citizenship of the inventors.
+For example, a foreign filing license would be required if a China citizen made or contributed to an invention while living in the US.
 Foreign countries may have their own patent laws regarding the first-filing of any inventions made in their country.